fabioarnold/nanovg-zig/README.md

 This is a rewrite of the original [NanoVG library](https://github.com/memononen/nanovg) using the [Zig programming language](https://ziglang.org).

-NanoVG is a small antialiased hardware-accelerated vector graphics library.
+NanoVG is a small anti-aliased hardware-accelerated vector graphics library.
 It has a lean API modeled after the HTML5 canvas API.
 It is aimed to be a practical and fun toolset for building scalable user interfaces or any other real time visualizations.

 ## Screenshot